DataStax-Examples/forward-paging-restui-java/README.md

 # Forward Pagination in a Stateless REST service
 Working on a backend REST service that handles access to Cassandra while passing results back to a web front-end for display?
 You've come to the right place if you have any paging functionality in that web application.
-This example shows how to paginate the results returned by Cassandra in a web application via a backend REST service.
+This example shows how to page the results returned by Cassandra in a web application via a backend REST service.

 Contributor(s): [Tomasz Lelek](https://github.com/tomekl007), [Carlos Diaz](https://github.com/crdiaz324)